March 2025

 The US government has begun releasing documents on the assassination of President John F Kennedy, complying with the executive order signed by Donald Trump shortly after he took office.

-Reported by BBC News - 19/03/25
+Reported - 19/03/25

 North Macedonia nightclub fire kills 59